Orbital equivalence classes of finite coverings of geodesic flows: Classification of finite coverings of geodesic flows up to isotopy and orbital equivalence

 \subsection{Isotopy classes of Anosov flows on circle bundles over closed surfaces}

-In all this subsection, $M$ is an oriented $3$-manifold, admitting a fibration by circles $p: M \to \Sigma$ over a closed, hyperbolic surface $\Sigma$.
-Observe that the fibration along circles is unique up to isotopy.
+In all this subsection, $M$ is an oriented $3$-manifold, admitting a fibration by circles $p: M \to \Sigma$ over a closed, connected, oriented hyperbolic surface $\Sigma$.
+We will denote by $\Theta_0$ the foliation whose leaves are the fibers of $p.$ Observe that this foliation is oriented, is a foliation by circles, and is unique up to isotopy.

 This section is devoted to the study of isotopy classes of Anosov flows on $M$.
-In the next subsection we will study orbit equivalence classes of Anosov flows, and prove the main theorem of this paper (Theorem \ref{th:maincircle}).
+In the next subsection we will study orbit equivalence classes of Anosov flows.
+In the next section we prove the main theorem of this paper (Theorem \ref{th:maincircle}).

 According to Theorem \ref{ghys}, up to reparametrization, every Anosov flow on $M$ is the pull-back of the geodesic flow $\Phi_0^t$ by a finite covering $q: M \to M_1(\Sigma)$.
 Moreover, $M_1(\Sigma)$ is precisely the unit tangent bundle over the surface $\Sigma$ over which $M$ is assumed to be fibering.
 It implies that the finite covering $q: M \to M_1(\Sigma)$ is \emph{a covering along the fibers}, meaning that $p$ is isotopic to the composition $p^0 \circ q$.
 In other words, the pull-back by $q$ of the fibration $p^0$ is isotopic to the fibration induced by $p$.
+This again is because the Seifert fibration in $M$ is unique up to isotopy.
 Modifying $q$ by this isotopy (notice that this does not modify the isotopy class of the Anosov foliation in $M$), one can always assume that the equality $p = p^0 \circ q$ holds.

+In other words, a covering $N \to M_1(\Sigma)$ is not along the fibers if the base surface of the Seifert fibering of $N$ is not homeomorphic to $\Sigma$, or, alternatively, if the preimages of fibers of $M_1(\Sigma)$ by the covering map are not connected.